ahoendgen/plop-generator-react-atomic-component/README.md

 ## Usage

-First, create two interfaces to include classnames or styles (depending on if you are using react-native or not) to include them into your props.
+First, create two interfaces to include classnames or styles (depending on if you are using react-native or not) to include them into your props. h

 ```typescript
 import { StyleProp, ViewStyle } from "react-native";